ggloor/miseq_bin/README.md

  This uses the mothur classify.seqs script against the SILVA database The method=Wang is the SAME method as RDP.
 We are using a 70% bootstrapping cutoff For more information: http://www.mothur.org/wiki/Classify.seqs

+	"When finding the taxonomy of a given query sequence in the fasta file, the wang method looks at the query sequence kmer by kmer.
+The method looks at all taxonomies represented in the template, and calculates the probability a sequence from a given taxonomy would contain a specific kmer.
+Then calculates the probability a query sequence would be in a given taxonomy based on the kmers it contains, and assign the query sequence to the taxonomy with the highest probability.
+This method also runs a bootstrapping algorithmn to find the confidence limit of the assignment by randomly choosing with replacement 1/8 of the kmers in the query and then finding the taxonomy."

 # Now what?